 Dental implants are precisely crafted posts that are used to replace the lost roots of missing teeth.
 They are surgically positioned below the gums where the supportive bone and soft tissue will fuse with the implant posts, recreating gorgeous smiles.

 Dental implants are available in a variety of materials.
 Traditionally, implants were made from titanium.
 This biocompatible material has been used in treatment for broken bones for years, and it makes a great implant post option for most patients.
-For those who have allergies or sensitivities to meatal, zirconia implants have proved to be effective alternatives.
-Additionally, these lighter colored implant posts are less likely to be visible through the gum tissue over time.
+For those who have allergies or sensitivities to traditional dental metals, zirconia implants have proved to be effective alternatives.
+Additionally, these lighter-colored implant posts are less likely to be visible through the gum tissue over time.

 Dental implants are surgically positioned below the gum line.
-While many patients shy away from the treatment when they hear it requires surgery, these implant placement procedures are minimally invasive.
-We simply place a small incision in the gum tissue.
+While many patients shy away from this treatment when they hear it requires surgery, these implant placement procedures are minimally invasive.
+We simply create a small incision in the gum tissue.
 Then, the implant is positioned below the gums.
 Finally, a protective cap is placed.
 This cap protects the implant as it fuses with the gum and bone tissue.
-It also maintains the shape of the soft tissue, so we can attach the replacement tooth or teeth once the implants are firmly in position.
+It also maintains the shape of the soft tissue so that we can attach the replacement tooth or teeth once the implants are firmly in position.

 The cost of dental implants varies dramatically based on your unique situation.
 To ensure you receive an accurate estimate, you should schedule a tooth replacement consultation in our Lawrenceville dentistry practice.
-During this visit we’ll walk you through every step of the implant supported tooth replacement process, out of pocket costs, and dental insurance coverage when available.
+During this visit, we’ll walk you through every step of the implant supported tooth replacement process, including out of pocket costs and dental insurance coverage when available.

-Dental implants have a 95 to 98% success rate.
-With proper care and placement, you can look forward to keeping your new smile in position for decades to come.
+Dental implants have a 95% to 98% success rate on average.
+With proper care and placement, you can look forward to keeping your new smile secure and confident for decades to come.